stevenkfirth/eprun/docs/_build/html/_sources/index.rst.txt

-.. eprun documentation master file, created by sphinx-quickstart on Thu Nov 12 05:35:52 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to eprun's documentation!
 =================================

-`eprun` is a Python package for running EnergyPlus simulations.
+*eprun* is a Python package for running EnergyPlus simulations.

 Quick Demo
 ----------

-`eprun` uses the :py:meth:`~eprun.eprun.eprun` function to run an EnergyPlus simulation.
+*eprun* uses the `eprun` function to run an EnergyPlus simulation.
-The code below runs an EnergyPlus simulation on an '.idf' input file and an '.epw' weather file.
+The code below runs an EnergyPlus simulation on an EnergyPlus input file (.idf) and an EnergyPlus weather file (.epw).

 .. code-block:: python
+   :lineno-start: 1

    >>> from eprun import eprun
    >>> epresult=eprun(ep_dir='C:\EnergyPlusV9-4-0',